cynteo/cab-public-docs/content/troubleshooting/common-issues.md

 **1. Alert ID Changed**
 - Azure generates new alert ID
-- Alert Bridge can't deduplicate
+- Cynteo Alert Bridge can't deduplicate

 **Fix:** Not much you can do - this is Azure Monitor behavior

 **2. Multiple Action Groups**
-- Same alert has multiple action groups pointing to Alert Bridge
+- Same alert has multiple action groups pointing to Cynteo Alert Bridge

 **Fix:**
 1. Check alert rule → Actions